ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 required to preprocess the data before passing it to the neural network.
 Unlike in NPE, we cannot train an embedding network simultaneously with the density estimator.
 To address this, we provide two options for separate data
 compression: a Convolutional Neural Network (CNN) or Principal Component Analysis (PCA).
 The CNN is assumed to have been trained as part of a previous NPE experiment.
+For both PCA and CNN, the code expects a pickle file containing the pretrained model.
 The PCA model can be trained separately using the `tutorials/analysis_notebooks/PCA_image_compressor.ipynb` notebook.

 ```json